Kids need to have a good understanding of their finances, including their credit file. But when should you teach them about it?

 Your credit file affects your ability to access finance.
 If you have any negative listings, such as defaults, credit infringements, late payments or multiple credit enquiries, you may not be approved for credit or you may have to apply for "bad credit" products with higher interest rates and fees.
 This is why it's important to make your children aware of the importance of keeping a clean credit file before they turn 18 and can apply for loans themselves.

 Here are some points to touch on when teaching your kids about credit files:

-- How long information stays on your credit file.
-If you explain how long bad credit listings remain on your credit file (up to five years for default listings) it shows how long bad credit can affect their lives.
+- How long information stays on your credit report.
+If you explain how long bad credit listings remain on your credit report (up to five years for default listings) it shows how long bad credit can affect their lives.
 Five years, or seven years in the case of other listings, is a long time not to be able to have access to standard loans and credit cards.

 - Mobile phone contracts.
 Often, young people fail to see how their actions can affect other aspects of their lives.
 By explaining that a bad credit history can affect their ability to not only borrow money but also get a mobile phone contract, it may encourage them to be more mindful of their credit file.

 - Shopping around for credit.
-Every time you apply for credit it will be listed on your credit file, and it's important that your kids understand this.
+Every time you apply for credit it will be listed on your credit report, and it's important that your kids understand this.
 Shopping around for a deal is important but applying with multiple lenders will damage your credit file

 - The age of your credit report matters.
 While you don't need to get a credit report as soon as you turn 18, the age of your credit report does have an affect on your risk as a borrower.
 The longer you've been a good borrower, the less of a risk you'll appear to be.
 If your child is in their early twenties and don't have a credit report this won't matter as much to lenders, but if they're reaching their mid- to late-twenties and are still "credit-invisible" it may be worth applying some strategies to get a credit file.
 This will make it easier to apply for a home loan, personal loan or any other type of credit when they need to.